machistore/Scripts_for_UUID_in_Vectorworks_Marionette_Node/README.md

 # Nodes_of_UUID_with_Vectorworks_Marionette

-Script for Vectorworks marionette node about UUIDs.
+Script for Vectorworks marionette node about UUID.

 This directory contains three scripts for "Create UUID", "Get Object UUID" and "Get Object by UUID".